 - Emmy Jo Peden co-hosted 1970s kids' show New Zoo Revue, which was aimed at preschoolers.
 That didn't stop her from wearing miniskirts and go-go boots.

-- From Nick Jr., bored moms have been known to crush on the Kratt Brothers of Zaboomafoo, Sportacus from LazyTown, and Steve from Blues Clues.
-However, nobody seems to like Joe.
+- From Nick Jr., bored moms (and dads) have been known to crush on the Kratt Brothers of Zaboomafoo, Sportacus from LazyTown, and Steve from Blue's Clues, as well as his replacement Joe.